-The attainment and progress of all children is carefully tracked and monitored throughout the school year by the class teachers.
+The attainment and progress of all children is carefully tracked and monitored throughout the school year by the class teachers and SENDCo and leadership team.
+The emphasis is on 'Keep Up, Not Catch Up'.
 On a daily basis, teachers evaluate their lessons and consider whether individual children are making the expected progress within their lessons.
-If teachers have any concerns regarding a child in their class, they will discuss these concerns with parents and also with the SENCo.
-The targets of children who have Individual Provision Maps are reviewed termly and teachers are formally asked at these key points of the year to reflect upon the progress of children on the SEN Register and to identify any other children of concern.

-Weekly dialogue between teachers, teaching assistants and SENCo take place.
+The focus is on early identification of children with SEND.
+If teachers have any concerns regarding a child in their class. they complete internal paperwork such as 'At a Glance' forms; they will discuss these concerns with parents and also with the SENDCo.
+The targets of children who have Individual Provision Maps are reviewed termly (in October, February and May) and teachers are formally asked at these key points of the year to reflect upon the progress of children on the SEND Register and to identify any other children of concern.
+Weekly dialogue between teachers, teaching assistants and SENDCo take place.
 During these dialogues, pupils of concern are discussed and progress/provision of all children on the SEND Register is discussed in detail in order to inform future provision and priorities.
-Where concerns have been raised, the child may be added to the SEN Register at the 'SEND support' level so that their progress can be closely monitored and additional support can be put in place as necessary.
+Where concerns have been raised, the child may be added to the SEND list at the 'SEND support' level so that their progress can be closely monitored and additional support can be put in place as necessary.
 Parents are always informed at this stage.
-The SENCo would liaise with the relevant outside agencies.
+The SENDCo would liaise with the relevant outside agencies.
 This would determine whether any further formal assessments need to be carried out in order to identify key areas to target and to evaluate the effectiveness of any interventions that are put into place.
 These assessments could be repeated following an intervention programme to evaluate whether progress has been made.
+The Assess, Plan, Do, Review system of monitoring as visible in our school procedures.